What changes about a ductless mini split once you cross into Santa Monica

 Local proof angle for Santa Monica mini split install.

-A scope is only as good as the next service technician can read it.
-For Santa Monica, the scope should explain how Ocean Park, North of Montana, Sunset Park building stock affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
+A bid that names the failure mode is more honest than a bid that names a discount.
+For Santa Monica, the scope should explain how corrosion, condensate routing, rooftop access, and neighbor-facing condenser placement affects equipment placement, airflow, controls, drainage, finish protection, and the final owner record.
 A city-service page only earns its keep when it gives the homeowner a sharper checklist than a broad Los Angeles service page.

 That is why the ductless mini split conversation starts with the home: condos, townhomes, beach bungalows, and flat-roof remodels.
 The same service can be easy in a flat postwar attic and difficult in a hillside remodel, ADU, condo stack, or coastal roof.
 The proposal should make those constraints visible before the old system is removed.